How to Hunt Late Season Deer, According to Top Whitetail Guides

 - Get picked up by truck, tractor, or UTV 68.7%

 - Wait until full dark and slip out 25.7%

 “Realistically, no one is going to wait until dark-thirty in December after already freezing their butts off.
 If you can get a ride, do it; the deer are used to us coming and going.” —Tim Clark

-Describe your favorite late-season tactic that most hunters would never think of.
+Describe your favorite late-season deer hunting tactic that most hunters would never think of.

 “Tracking and stalking.
 Head to the big woods and hunt on your feet.
 It’s a hell of a lot more fun than sitting all day.” —Randy Flannery

 “Spot a buck and watch his evening travel route.
 Then get out there the next day and brush up a good hide at a pond dam or in a fence line to intercept him.
 Throw him a curveball.” —Tony Sehman, Thunder Ridge Outfitters

 “Pull a shallow plow over turnips and beets to bring them on top of the soil.
 Then hunt.” —Bryan Dawes

 “Hunt the bedding areas that receive the first sunlight of the day.
 That warm sun is a magnet for bucks now.” —Mark Clifford

 “Hunt between 11 and 3.
 My trail-cam pics prove it.” —Peter Martin